harrymaynard/harrymaynard/README.md

 I'm a software developer with a knack for front-end web applications.
 Knowledgeable of Agile methodologies.
 Fluent in TypeScript, JavaScript, Java, and C#.
 - 🔭 I’m currently working on applications for the BC Pension Corporation.
-- 🌱 I’m currently learning about machine learning and AI models.
+- 🌱 Reading about machine learning and AI models.
-- 💬 Ask me about anything front-end related.
+- 💬 Ask me anything front-end related.